jschmidtnj/modsim/hw/hw1b/README.md

 *I pledge my honor that I have abided by the Stevens Honor System. - Joshua Schmidt* 1/30/2020

+## entities in the system

+- source of passengers
+- queues (lines)
+- servers for bag checks
+- distributors (signs, personnel) for directing people to VIP lines, security lines, etc.
+- security checks
+- extra security checks

 ## Attributes of airport security system

 - source
-  - what mode of transportation was used, and crowding at the source entry (traffic)
   - arrival distribution - when the travellers are arriving
 - ticket machine queue
   - physical length limitation of ticket machine queue
   - distribution of customers entering and leaving the queue
 - ticket machine servers
   - how many ticket machines there are
-  - how many steps are involved before receiving the ticket and confirming check-in
+  - how complicated the machine is for getting the ticket and confirming check-in
 - bag check queues
-  - how many vip customers there typically are
+  - how many vip customers there are
   - how many customers have checked bags
 - bag check servers
   - how many servers there are for the standard queue